 Greg and I have been living like this for years and don’t ever feel like we are missing out on something.
 We still get to go out to eat or ice cream once in a while, and we still eat meals that we like together.
 We are not malnourished or starving ourselves to save a couple bucks.
 Our diet is probably not that different from yours, but we’ve managed to spend a minimal amount on it in order to invest our money in other places.

 We are both incredibly passionate about putting our money where it counts and going out to eat or having ready to go food is not where it counts for us.
-If you are interested in changing to minimal spending make sure to sign up for my free email course below that helps you start doing just that!

 I hope you enjoyed this peek into our finances!